-- a transparent clear/light blue stream;
+- a transparent clear/light blue stream

-- a transparent colored stream and;
+- a transparent colored stream

+- a white opaque stream

-- an opaque/dark colored stream.
+- an opaque/dark colored stream (not considered in the protocol for the time being)

 Although the type of bottles and the collection system used in each country can differ, all collected PET bottles - including the innovative PET bottles - will end up in one of the groups.
 The capture rate is determined by market penetration, consumer behavior, collection schemes, waste separation facilities and sorting technologies.
-For this reason, the EPBP protocol incorporates the "sortability" of innovative PET bottles as a tool to calculate the likely concentration of innovative flakes in one of the main R-PET streams.
+For this reason, the EPBP protocol incorporates the "sortability" of innovative PET bottles as a tool to calculate the likely concentration of innovative flakes in one of the main rPET streams.

 Innovative bottles will have different levels of market penetration.
-Market penetration is considered on a European level and is defined as the total market in which the innovation bottle is applied; it is not to be confused with the market share that one particular solution reaches in a given market.
+Market penetration is considered on a European level and is defined as the total market in which the innovation bottle is applied; it is not to be confused with the market share that one particular solution reaches in a given market1.
 The size of the expected market penetration will be indicated by the applicant in its written application.
 However, it is up to EPBP to estimate the applicable market penetration value and consequently define the testing concentration.
 EPBP reserves the right to revise its decisions should a market grow beyond its initially expected market penetration.